efthpapag/Bridge-and-Torch-Problem-AI/README.md

 # General information
 This program models and solves the bridge and torch problem.
-The programming language used for development of the program was Java
+The programming language used for development of the program was Java.

 # Use instractions
 1. Go to the folder containing the .java files through the command prompt